-- map data from Google (Google 2017); - ESRI World Imagery (ESRI 2017); - historical to current USGS 7.5 minute series topographic quadrangles; - Census Bureau, American FactFinder, 2010 Decennial Census; - Census Bureau, American FactFinder, 2011-2015 American Community Survey (ACS) 5-Year Estimates;

-- BCDCOG Travel Demand Model for the SC Highway 41 Corridor Improvements Project (2017a, 2020); - published books and articles obtained from regional libraries; and - local plans and websites.
+- map data from Google (Google 2017); - ESRI World Imagery (ESRI 2017); - historical to current USGS 7.5 minute series topographic quadrangles; - Census Bureau, American FactFinder, 2010 Decennial Census; - Census Bureau, American FactFinder, 2011-2015 American Community Survey 5-Year Estimates; - BCDCOG Travel Demand Model for the SC Highway 41 Corridor Improvements Project (2017); - published books and articles obtained from regional libraries; and - local plans and websites.

 The local plans and websites are identified in Section 5 References.
-In addition, information was collected and confirmed during visits to the study area in the summer and fall of 2017, during community/home owners' association (HOA) and business meetings held September 20-22, 2017, and during interviews with local residents at a public kickoff meeting held at the Park West Gym on November 13, 2017.
-Stakeholder Working Group meetings were held on September 26, 2017, April 26, 2018, November 14, 2018, and March 6, 2019.
-Additional meetings included four meetings with leadership from community, neighborhood and business groups on April 25-26, 2018, the NEPA Scoping Meeting on May 16, 2018, and a series of community/HOA meetings on March 5-6, 2019.
+In addition, information was collected and confirmed during visits to the study area in the summer and fall of 2017, during community/HOA and business meetings held September 20-22, 2017, and during interviews with local residents at a public kickoff meeting held at the Park West Gym on November 13, 2017.

-3 Existing Conditions
+3.0 Existing Conditions